MicrosoftDocs/OfficeDocs-SharePoint/migration/managed-metadata-migration.md

 **Likely cause:** More than one term store is set as default.

 **Action:**
-- If you want to migrate a Managed Metadata Service (MMS), set it as the default.
+- If you want to migrate a Managed Metadata Service (MMS) term store, set it as the default.
 - If you have more than one MMS, decide on the the one you want to migrate and set it as the default.
 Remove the default setting from all others.